ora0600/confluent-rbac-hands-on/labs/Lab3.md

 Login to the Control Center as peter and

- * Create a topic with prefix eagle_ (Look during typing eagle, there is no possibility to create topic until the prefix is full)
+ * Create a topic with prefix eagle_ (Look during typing eagle, there is no possibility to create topic until the prefix is full).
+Name it eagle_topic1

 Now logout and login as carsten or suvad in the control center and check if you are able to see any topics.
 Should be not possible.